 The drive side of a bottom bracket is screwed in by hand.

-BC Guide: Finding the right bottom bracket for your bike
+The ultimate bottom bracket guide: How to find the right bottom bracket for your bike

 Pictured is a C-Bear bottom bracket, installed on a Santa Cruz mountain bike.